CupOfApplesauce/Mobile-Lovely-Injector/README.md

 # Mods
 Almost there!
 1. In your device's storage, go to downloads and create a folder named "Mods".
 This is case sensitive! "mods" will not work!
-2. Insert the mods you wish to play with (steamodded required as well as SmodsColourGuard).
-Currently, Cryptid (requires Amulet which is working as well), Pokermon, Multiplayer, and some of my own personal mods that make the game work under certain conditions.
-I extracted every games .zip and placed the contents in Mods.
+2. Insert the mods you wish to play with (steamodded required as well as SmodsColourGuard from the mods starter kit).
+Currently, Cryptid (requires Amulet which is working as well), Pokermon, Multiplayer, and some of my own personal mods that make the game work under certain conditions (also in the starter kit).
+I extracted every mod's .zip and placed the contents in Mods.
 For instance: Mods/Steamodded/Steamodded's content. *be careful not to nest the mods within themselves!*
-3. While it may not be required on your device, I highly recommend downloading AtlasMemFix and the LowResTextures mods and keeping them in your back pocket for later.
+3. While it may not be required on your device, I highly recommend keeping AtlasMemFix and the LowResTextures mods in your back pocket for later.
 4. With the mods installed and all files access granted, you should be ready to restart the game (always fully close the game before trying to return).

 The intial boot sequence after a new installation/update and changing the mod folder's content always results in a long boot time (sometimes upwards of 5 minutes in my experience).
 This is totally normal.
 As the phone is trying to patch everything together and create a cache.
 Each subsequent boot has a significantly faster boot time.
 Pretty much immediate.
 Even with all the mods installed.